Team: Suzanne Choi, Zahin Ali, Brendon Gouveia, Denise Nguyen

 Our interviewees included repeated and one time museum visitors.
 In this group, there were millennials, elders, and families with parents, guardians and children.
 We also supplemented the in person interviews with observational research, watching how people moved through exhibition spaces and interacted with artifacts.

 To gather broader perspectives, we sent out a survey to potential museum visitors and received 24 survey responses.
-We asked their opinion on the purpose of museum, their overall museum experience, personal connection to museum content and nature, areas they liked least and most in their previous museum visits, and personal pain points they experienced in their museum visit.
-We also asked they what they think the purpose of a museum is.
+We asked their opinion on the purpose of museum, their overall museum experience, personal connection to museum content and nature, areas they liked least and most in their previous museum visits, and personal pain points they have experienced during past museum visits.
 Survey results pointed towards urban dwellers craving some sort of genuine exposure to nature while certain niche users acting as museum aficionados.

 We created stakeholder map to see all the stakeholders involved and to study their interrelationships.
 There are three main categories: Museum Visitors (both one time and repeated), Museum Employees (both front stage and backstage), and Museum Non-Visitors.